read-excel-fileRead .xlsx files in a web browser or in Node.js.

 }

-Sometimes, a spreadsheet doesn't have the required structure to parse it with schema.
-For example, header row might be missing, or there could be some purely presentational / empty / "garbage" rows that should be removed before parsing.
+Sometimes, a spreadsheet doesn't have the required structure to read it using a schema.
+For example, header row might be missing, or there could be some purely presentational / empty / "garbage" rows that should be skipped.
 To fix that, pass a transformData(data) function as an option.
-It will modify spreadsheet content before it is parsed with schema.
+It will transform spreadsheet content before it is parsed with schema.
+The data argument is an array of rows, each row being an array of cell values.

 readXlsxFile(file, {